The Christiana Gordon Interview (Clarksville, TN)

 Status: COMMITTED - Vermont (07/23/24)

 JOHNSTOWN, PA -- Christiana Gordon is a 5-11 wing from Johnstown, Pennsylvania, by way of Clarksville, Tennessee.
-She's a rising senior at Westmont Hilltop High School, and currently runs with Sideline Cancer on the Select 40 Basketball circuit.
+She's a senior at the SPIRE Institute, and ran with Sideline Cancer on the Select 40 Basketball circuit.
 One of the more versatile and premier prospects in the northeast, Gordon averaged 21.6 points a game, while securing 224 rebounds, swatted 75 shots, dished for 56 assists and added 48 steals to lead the Hilltoppers to a 23-5 record, District 6 & PIAA championship appearances, and was awarded on the PA Sports Writers' All-State first-team in 3A.

 Gordon is additionally a highly sought out recruit currently earning offers from Clarion, Saint Francis, Stony Brook, Mount St. Mary’s, Rider, Mercyhurst, Vermont and Manhattan.